Minsk Pride: Minsk Gay Pride 2012

-The sixth Belarusian LGBT Conference.
-International Interdisciplinary Scientific Conference "Queer Sexuality: Policy and Practice" has collected experts from Belarus, Russia, Kyrgyzstan, Ukraine, Sweden, Poland, Latvia and other European countries.
-The conference was designed to create a space for analysis and understanding of the policies and practices of the construction of sexuality.
-Conference was organized by the efforts of the LGBT Human Rights Project "GayBelarus" and the feminist project "Gender route."
+The sixth Belarusian LGBT Conference, an international interdisciplinary event titled "Queer Sexuality: Policy and Practice," brought together experts from Belarus, Russia, Kyrgyzstan, Ukraine, Sweden, Poland, Latvia, and other European countries.
+On October 11, activists from the LGBT Human Rights Project "GayBelarus" decorated a tram with rainbow balloons and flags and rode it across the capital in a public demonstration of support for the LGBT community.